kernelci/kernelci-project/kernelci.org/content/en/intro/architecture/_index.md

 ### [kci-dev](/components/kci-dev)

 [kci-dev](/components/kci-dev) is a stand-alone tool for Linux Kernel developers and maintainers to interact with KernelCI directly from their terminal.
-It is great for There is full documentation available at [kci.dev](https://kci.dev) and a [PyPI package](https://pypi.org/project/kci-dev/).
+There is full documentation available at [kci.dev](https://kci.dev) and a [PyPI package](https://pypi.org/project/kci-dev/).
 Source code is available on [GitHub](https://github.com/kernelci/kci-dev).

 ### [Web Dashboard](https://dashboard.kernelci.org/)